khimo/khimo.github.io/slides/madrid_2024-10_comm/index.md

 1. Define the Zones
-1. Connect to the third party system
+1. Connect to the third-party system
 1. Load the resources in each zone
 1. Done